ScalABM/auctions/README.md

 4. Orders that can persist across multiple clearing events

 Much ink has been spilt about optimal pricing rules for electricity auctions.
 In particular, under what circumstances will uniform price auctions outperform (or underperfom!) discrimatory price auctions?
 In order to address this question the API needs to support both uniform and discriminatory pricing rules.

+Currently auctions for electricity are independent of auctions for ancillary energy services, such as storage.
+In the future, electricity auctions could be combined so that electricity as well as supporting ancillary services can be auctioned together as bundles.
+This requires that our API be able to handle multi-dimensional or combinatorial auctions.

+## "Economy of Things"

+TBD